-- .db SQLite database files that will be served by Datasette - metadata.json Metadata for those databases metadata.yaml or metadata.yml can be used as well - inspect-data.json the result of running datasette inspect any database files listed here will be treated as immutable, so they should not be changed while Datasette is running - config.json settings that would normally be passed using --config here they should be stored as a JSON object of key/value pairs - templates/ a directory containing Custom templates - plugins/ a directory containing plugins, see Writing one-off plugins - static/ a directory containing static files these will be served from /static/filename.txt, see Serving static files default page size
+- .db SQLite database files that will be served by Datasette - metadata.json Metadata for those databases metadata.yaml or metadata.yml can be used as well - inspect-data.json the result of running datasette inspect any database files listed here will be treated as immutable, so they should not be changed while Datasette is running - settings.json-settings that would normally be passed using -setting here they should be stored as a JSON object of key/value pairs - templates/ a directory containing Custom templates - plugins/ a directory containing plugins, see Writing one-off plugins - static/ a directory containing static files these will be served from /static/filename.txt, see Serving static files default page size

-1.17.3 Configuration options
+1.17.3 Settings

-The following options can be set using -config name: value, or by storing them in the config. json file for use with Configuration directory mode.
+The following options can be set using --setting name value, or by storing them in the settings.json file for use with Configuration directory mode.

 The default number of rows returned by the table page.
 You can over-ride this on a per-page basis using the ? size=80 querystring parameter, provided you do not specify a value higher than the max_returned_rows setting.
-You can set this default using --config like so:
+You can set this default using --setting like so:

 '''

-datasette mydatabase.db --config default_page_size:50
+datasette mydatabase.db --setting default_page_size 50

 '''